The reflection representation in the homology of subword order

 In particular from Theorem~\ref{Chains}, this gives a direct proof that the action of $S_n$ on the chains in $A_{n,k}^*$ is also a nonnegative linear combination of $\{h_\lambda: \lambda=(n-r, 1^r), r\ge 2\}.$

 .1in

-\textbf{Proof of Theorem~\ref{AlmosthpositiveInstances}:} \begin{proof} Note that in all cases, the module $V_T$ has been shown to be a nonnegative sum of tensor powers of $S_{(n-1,1)}.$ Hence, by Lemma~\ref{RefRephPos}, it remains only to verify that the alternating sum of coefficients of the tensor powers vanishes for $V_T$ in each case.
+\textbf{Proof of Theorem~\ref{AlmosthpositiveInstances}:} \begin{proof} Note that in all three cases, the module $V_T=\tilde{H}_{k-2}(A^*_{n,k}(T))+ (-1)^{|T|} S_{(n-1,1)}$ has already been shown to be an integer combination of $k$th tensor powers of $S_{(n-1,1)},$ with nonnegative coefficients when $k\ge 2$, in Theorems~\ref{Bordeaux1991mai}, ~\ref{rank-deletion} and ~\ref{TwoRanks}.
+Hence, by Lemma~\ref{RefRephPos}, it remains only to verify that the alternating sum of coefficients of the tensor powers vanishes for $V_T$ in each case.